Cause & Effectโโโโ

 By commanding Adam to follow the same instructions for animals, the Creator is reminding Adam that not only is he the role model for his children, but also a role model for all the animals since they are both followers.

-Therefore, by assigning Adam to rule over all animals, the Creator implied that Adam is responsible for any change in animals' behaviors.
+Therefore, by assigning Adam to rule over all animals, the Creator affirmed that Adam is responsible for any change in animals' behaviors.

-If we take advantage of our power to kill animals for food, stronger animals will follow suit and prey on the weaker animals for food too.
-According to the Torah, both humans and animals were originally vegetarians before the Flood of Noah, suggesting that during the forty-day Flood, all creatures on Noah’s ark were sustained by stored vegetation.
-Alternatively, if the lions were already carnivorous when they left the ark, they would have eaten all the other species almost immediately, making it impossible for any other species to survive with only two of each.
+If we take advantage of our power to kill animals for food, stronger animals will be affected and follow suit, preying on weaker ones, too.
+According to the Torah, both humans and animals were originally vegetarians before the Flood of Noah, suggesting that all creatures on the ark were sustained by stored vegetation.
+Alternatively, if lions were already carnivorous when they left the ark, they would have eaten the other species almost immediately, making survival with only two of each impossible.
+But once Noah became the first person to eat meat, stronger animals followed his lead.
+Discover how Noah was tested and punished for killing and eating animals: The Meat Trap

-If we become invaders and don't respect our borders, capable animals will follow suit and won't acknowledge their own boundaries.
-We are witnessing animals like bears, mountain lions, and coyotes invading our cities, failing to realize it is because humans became the invaders.
+If we become invaders and don't respect our borders, it will affect capable animals, causing them to follow suit and ignore their own boundaries. โWe are witnessing animals like bears, mountain lions, and coyotes invading our cities, failing to realize it is because humans became the invaders.

 If we were attracted to the same gender, it would affect the same-sex behavior in animals too.
 Studies show that same-sex sexual behavior is common across many animal species.

-If we become kind to others, animals will follow suit and also become kind to others.
+If we become kind to others, animals will be affected and follow suit and also become kind to others.
 We witness this kindness in some animal species, especially dogs, pigeons, and dolphins all the time.

 Therefore, whenever we see animals doing something, we know exactly who is behind it.

-The law of "Cause & Effect" teaches us that because we humans are created to be the cause for everything that happens in nature, taking advantage of our powers for wrong reasons will work against our physical and/or spiritual growth.
+โโโโโThe law of 'Cause & Effect' teaches that because we humans are created to be the cause for everything that happens in nature, taking advantage of our powers for wrong reasons will work against our physical and spiritual growth.

 This proves that no matter what our religious beliefs are, morality always comes first.